 An example report, (MRES Casualty Enquiry No. N. 75) that I filed on one of my missions is shown below.

 This concerned searching for a downed Halifax bomber (W 7656) off the shore of Vikhammer, on the ouskirts of Trondheim.
 The bomber had been on a raid against the Tirpitz in 1942.
-(The Tirpitz was a German battleship that was in Norway during WW2.
+(The Tirpitz was by far the biggest German battleship in the Kriegsmarine's fleet, the surviving sister of the Bismark, and it was located in Norway during WW2.
+Some 823 feet long with a beam of 118 feet, 42,900 tons, four pairs of 38cm guns - a veritable killing machine designed to eliminate any threat with ruthless ease.
 The ship was hiding from British bombers in Fættenfjorden, which is a tributary to Åsenfjorden.)

 Unfortunately I was not able to locate either the plane or the downed airmen.